cksystemsteaching/selfie/README.md

 ![Performance](figures/performance.png "Performance")

-The graph shows the actual performance (y-axis) of a program running on some hardware and inputs of increasing size (x-axis).
-Performance may be execution time, memory consumption, or even power consumption.
+The graph shows the actual performance (y-axis) of a program running on some hardware, and inputs of increasing size (x-axis).
+Performance may be execution time, memory consumption, or any other metric related to the cost of running the program.
 Input size may be measured in bytes, for example.

-What would it take to predict instead of measure that performance?
+What would it take to predict instead of measuring that performance?
 Well, we need two ingredients plus some ingenuity for abstraction.
 But first the idea.
+What if we could find a *lower* and an *upper bound* at least on the amount of *work*, whatever it is, involved in running a program on input of increasing size?
+That means we need a metric for measuring amount of work.
+How about the number of *steps* involved in getting the work done?
+For example, the above performance graph shows that running the program takes at least as many steps *n* and at most as many steps *n^2^* for all inputs that are at least of size *n > n_0* where n is the number of bytes encoding the input.
+In that case, we also say that the algorithmic complexity of the program is n square, and no less than linear in n, where n is the size of the input.
+By the way, *n_0* is there because it allows us to ignore the *cost* of running programs on small inputs which may anyway be irrelevant and too hard to predict.
+Once we are able to do all that we can compare programs or, in fact, algorithms in terms of their algorithmic complexity, or predicted performance.
+This is very important!
+Okay, again, what does it take to be able to do that?

 The first ingredient is...